VenkateshS555897/assignment2-patlolla/README.md

 |Qatar         |   To watch live FIFA World Cup| 10|
 |Indonasia     | To visit bali beach           | 10|
 |China         | To explore more about farming | 12|

+***

+## Favourite Quotes

+> “It’s not magic that takes us to another world – it’s storytelling.” -*Val McDermid*

+> “It’s okay to look at the past and the future.
+Just don’t stare.” -*Lisa Lieberman-Wang*